bluefroguk1/empire-dump/content/Wiki/Game Design/Must-avoid policy.md

 ## What If the Must-Avoid is Violated?
 * If you think the other party has breached the must-avoid then you should report this to the conduct team
 * If you need advice about how you can best follow a must-avoid, you can talk to the conduct team
-* Any deliberate breaches of a must-avoid are a very serious conduct matter and will result in a formal warning or permanent ban
+* Any deliberate breaches of a must-avoid are a very serious conduct matter and [[Will|will]] result in a formal warning or permanent ban
-If you think you will have difficulty avoiding the other person, you should discuss that with the conduct team at the earliest [[Opportunity|opportunity]].
+If you think you [[Will|will]] have difficulty avoiding the other person, you should discuss that with the conduct team at the earliest [[Opportunity|opportunity]].
 They can provide advice to help resolve any potential problems.
 If you feel the other person is not following the spirit of the rules and making all reasonable efforts to avoid you, you should report this to the conduct team.
 Deliberately breaching a must-avoid is very serious, and will result in a participant receiving a formal warning or permanent ban.
 If we feel that one party has attempted to follow the letter of the rules rather than the spirit of them, we will treat that as breaching the must-avoid.
 ## How Does it Affect Crew?
 * A must-avoid does not stop someone from [[Crewing|crewing]] in an existing role